Explain why bees dance to communicate with their fellow bees?

 In detail, for those interested!

-The different types of dances in bees
+The main types of dances and their meanings

 Did you know?